Notice All SPRING In-House Classes and Workshops are canceled

 The Eliot School offers classes to people of all ages in woodworking, sewing and yarn, fiber arts, book arts, drawing, painting, photography and other crafts and fine arts.

 We reach thousands of people each year from Boston and beyond.

 19th century reports applauded the Eliot School for helping students “satisfy that instinctive desire of human beings to create.”
-Today, we still pursue the pleasures of craftsmanship and artistic creation—and continue our commitment to art for all.
+Today, we still inspire the pleasures of learning, craftsmanship and artistic creation— for all.